You like to offboard a mailbox from Exchange Online to Exchange On-Premises. This time you…

 In the previous article, we did change Users UPN with PowerShell.
-Before installing Azure AD Connect and sync the on-premises AD to Azure AD, it’s essential to use Microsoft Office 365 IdFix.
+Before installing Azure AD Connect and syncing the on-premises AD objects to Azure AD, it’s essential to use Microsoft Office 365 IdFix.
 The tool will show you which AD objects have errors and fix them.
 If there are no errors, you are good to go.
 In this article, we will look at how to use the Microsoft IdFix tool.

 What is IdFix?

 IdFix is used to perform discovery and remediation of identity objects and their attributes in an on-premises Active Directory environment in preparation for migration to Azure Active Directory.
 IdFix is intended for the Active Directory administrators responsible for directory synchronization with Azure Active Directory.

-The Microsoft Office 365 IdFix tool provides you with the ability to identify and remediate object errors in the Active Directory in preparation for deployment to Azure Active Directory or Office 365.
-You will then be able to successfully synchronize users, contacts, and groups from the on-premises Active Directory into Azure Active Directory.
+The Microsoft Office 365 IdFix tool allows you to identify and remediate object errors in the Active Directory in preparation for deployment to Azure Active Directory or Office 365.
+You can then successfully synchronize users, contacts, and groups from the on-premises Active Directory into Azure Active Directory.

 The setup will install the following prerequisites if they are not already present on your machine: